 Just as you have an academic plan for completing your graduate degree, you need to develop a career plan that states your major professional goals, objectives, timelines for moving from step to step, and strategies for attaining success.

 Take charge of your education and your career objectives!
 Don't count on others to provide career options.
-Develop an individual career plan to provide you with a flexible blueprint of your short and long-term professional, intellectual, and even personal aspirations.
+Develop an individual career plan to provide you with a flexible blueprint of your short and long-term professional, intellectual, and personal aspirations.
+These online tools may help:

 A good way to learn about career options is to find out about career outcomes for graduates from programs similar to yours.
-Many academic professional societies maintain information about the types of career opportunities available for graduates in that area.
-Your research supervisor or other program faculty may be able to assist you in locating this information.
+Ask your research supervisor or other program faculty and check out:

 Be aware that your classmates have similar questions about job opportunities.
 Talk to them about their plans.
 Determine whether your ultimate goal in graduate study is to develop specialized skills for a single career path, or to develop a broad skill set that can qualify you for any number of career paths.